 If you’re concerned about the dirt and worried about lead in your Urban garden, Jennifer of The Smart Mama explores this issue.
 I hadn’t even thought of lead in my garden but it but after reading her post it makes sense.
 I’m sure glad I wash my vegetables and fruits well and for some pointers on how we can be safest with our garden soils my hubby will be reading this post!

 A great way to start getting dirty if you’re not going to plant a big garden or don’t have the space, consider cocontainer gardening.
-Perfect for the beginner or anyone who has a porch, deck or apartment!
-Karen from Best of Mother Earth tackles container gardening and composting with a brown thumb – hopefully turning green!
+Perfect for the beginner or anyone who has a porch, deck or apartment!tackles container gardening and composting with a brown thumb – hopefully turning green!
 I can’t wait to read about her experience and find out what tips she has as she begins this journey.